 There are trips throughout the year organised by our school chaplain and the RE Department, providing our students with lots of enriching opportunities to explore faith in different ways and contexts.
 Trips include Diocescan Masses at St George’s Cathedral, the Flame Congress at Wembley Arena, the Wintershall “Life of Christ” and “Nativity” productions, and visits to other places of worship.

 The Lay School Chaplain oversees an established Student Chaplaincy Team, Ignite, which students have the opportunity to join.
 The team meets once every fortnight, and plays an important role in school, with the student members able to input ideas & creativity into chaplaincy activities and events, encourage their leadership skills and promote things to their peers.
-Recently, the team have gathered together their some of their favourite Bible verses to be shared around school during the “Year of The Word” and created daily resources for tutor groups for Advent 2019.
+Recently, the team have gathered together their some of their favourite Bible verses to be shared around school during the “Year of The Word” and helped to create digital resources, especially during the pandemic.

 The Ignite Team aim to: